nEDM-SNS/WLS_Test/Results/Jed/2-16-15/Readme.txt

 /run/beamOn 10000

 Readout -
-Any photon hitting the edge of the fiber core is recorded and then killed.
+Any photon hitting the end of the fiber core is recorded and then killed.